-- A 15-year-old engaging in risky sexual behavior (multiple partners, no protection) with parental knowledge and the absence of a protective response by the parent; or - A child displaying sexualized behaviors that are inconsistent with normal child development and the parent has not responded in a protective manner.
+- A 15-year-old engaged in risky sexual behavior (multiple partners, no protection) with parental knowledge and the absence of a protective response by the parent; or - A child displaying sexualized behaviors that are inconsistent with normal child development and the parent has not responded in a protective manner.

 Normal Child Sexual Development

 Infancy (birth through one year)

-- Pair bonding
+٠ Pair bonding

-- Genital play
+٠ Genital play

-- Identification of gender
+• Identification of gender

-Toddler/Early Childhood (2 to 5 years)
+Toddle r/Early Childhood (2 to 5 years)

-- Toilet training
+٠ Toilet training

-- Genital play
+٠ Genital play

-- Interpersonal games: family, marriage, doctor, etc.
+٠ Interpersonal games: family, marriage, doctor, etc.

-Latency (6 to 9 years)
+Latency y (6 to 9 years)

-- Concrete interest in anatomic differences, pregnancy, birth
+٠ Concrete interest in anatomic differences, pregnancy, birth

-- Private, occasional masturbation
+• Private, occasional masturbation

-- Modesty about bodies
+٠ Modesty about bodies

-- Increased secretive behavior among peers
+٠ Increased secretive behavior among peers

-- Interest in socialization
+٠ Interest in socialization

 Pre-adolescence (10 to 12 years)

-- Adaptation to initial signs of puberty
+• Adaptation to initial signs of puberty

-- Development of secondary sexual characteristics
+٠ Development of secondary sexual characteristics

-- Strong friendships and budding romances
+٠ Strong friendships and budding romances

-- Playful hitting or tickling among peers
+٠ Playful hitting or tickling among peers

-E. Sex Abuse Crimes
+E. Sex Abuse Crimes: This is not an all-inclusive list.
+There may be information that is reported that must be screened in for an assessment.
+If the report meets this maltreatment type it must be accepted as an Investigative Assessment.

 If a parent, guardian, custodian, or caretaker commits, permits, or encourages the commission of a violation of the following laws by, with, or upon the juvenile, then that adult has sexually abused the child.
 The information contained within this statute delineates specific sex abuse crimes.
-The Intake county child welfare worker must refer to this information when screening sexual abuse reports.
+The Intake County child welfare worker must refer to this information when screening sexual abuse reports.